cracell/recipes/coleslaw.md

 ## Ideas
 - Use greek yogurt instead of mayo.
 Tried this with 0% fat greek yogurt.
 Was ok.
 Probably need to look at greek yogurt based recipes to see if there's a way to improve it.
-- Try subsituting mayo for 1 tablespoon of olive oil

 Based on: http://www.livingtraderjoes.com/how-to-make-easy-coleslaw/